Tal3at-M/Codveda-Machine-Learning-Internship/README.md

 # Codveda Technologies - Machine Learning Internship Portfolio

-This repository contains the completed milestones for the Machine Learning Internship at Codveda Technologies, structured systematically across multiple evaluation levels.
+This repository contains the completed milestones for the Machine Learning Internship at Codveda Technologies, structured systematically across multiple evaluation levels from foundations to advanced deep learning architectures.

 ---